• Free shipping over NOK 3000

 Karu TI.
 Mitochondrial mechanisms of photobiomodulation.
 Photomed Laser Surg.
 2010.

 Salehpour F et al. Transcranial photobiomodulation therapy for cognitive impairment.
-Aging Res Rev. 2021.
+Ageing Res Rev. 2021.

 Hashmi JT et al. Role of pulsing and modulation in photobiomodulation.
 Lasers Surg Med.
 2010.